9 Cephei

 9 Cephei (9 Cep), also known as V337 Cephei, is a variable star in the constellation Cepheus.
+It is visible to the naked eye.

-9 Cephei was given the name V337 Cephei and classified as an α Cygni variable in 1967.
+In 1967, Graham Hill announced his discovery that 9 Cephei is a variable star.
+9 Cephei was given the name V337 Cephei and classified as an α Cygni variable in 1979.
 It varies irregularly between magnitude 4.69 and 4.78.
 A study of the Hipparcos satellite photometry showed an amplitude of 0.56 magnitudes, but could find no periodicity.

 9 Cephei is considered to be a member of the Cepheus OB2 stellar association, a scattering of massive bright stars around a thousand parsecs away in the southern part of the constellation Cepheus.